0xhel/0xhel/README.md

 - 💬 &nbsp; I’m always up for discussions about tech, and I’m known to throw in a dad joke or two.

 ### Fun Fact
-- 🤣​ &nbsp; I have an irrational fear of shipwrecks.
-Who needs the drama of the Titanic when you can code? 🚢😱
+- 🤣​ &nbsp; I have an irrational fear of shipwrecks. 🚢

 <br>